Jesus cures Peter’s mother-in-law

 Gratitude and hospitality

-The woman immediately got to work, preparing food for the evening meal.
-There was no fuss, no halleluiahs, about her cure.
+There was no fuss, no halleluiahs, about the mother-in-law’s cure.
 Life in the home of this practical, no-nonsense woman simply returned to normal.

-It cannot have been easy for anyone, but especially the family members.
+It cannot have been easy for anyone, especially the family members.

 The house of Peter’s mother-in-law became almost a headquarters for Jesus from this point, whenever he was in Galilee.

 Main themes of the story